BenTheElder/site/content/posts/lazy-load-youtube.md

 The drawback that kicked off this post is that they are still pretty bandwidth intensive even when not played, at nearly a megabyte (~820 kB) per video just to embed it in the page!

-For a desktop website that might not be a lot, but on a 3G connection this is rather a lot, two videos is enough to completely consume a reasonable network bytes budget for a page.
+If you have a page with a single video this is not so bad, especially on a desktop websitie, but on a 3G connection this is rather a lot.
+Two videos is enough to completely consume a reasonable bandwidth budget for a webpage.
 Quoting from the chrome [lighthouse] docs:

 > Aim to keep your total byte size below 1,600 KiB.
 This target is based on the amount of data that can be theoretically downloaded on a 3G connection while still achieving a [Time to Interactive](https://web.dev/interactive) of 10 seconds or less. [^1]

 A fairly obvious approach to avoiding this is to replace the video embeds with placeholders and then only load the video when the user clicks "play".